Terakhir diperbaharui: | Lihat semua dokumentasi

-The “new-reg”, “new-authz” and “new-cert” endpoints have an Overall Requests limit of 20 per second.
+The “new-nonce”, “new-account”, “new-order”, and “revoke-cert” endpoints on the API have an Overall Requests limit of 20 per second.
 The “/directory” endpoint and the “/acme” directory & subdirectories have an Overall Requests limit of 40 requests per second.

 We have two other limits that you’re very unlikely to run into.

 You can create a maximum of 10 Accounts per IP Address per 3 hours.
 You can